MobilePayDev/MobilePayDev.github.io/docs/online/resources.md

 # Resources

-[API documentation](/api/online): The API reference documentation for Online

-MobilePay site [DK](https://www.mobilepay.dk/erhverv/apps-og-webshops/mobilepay-online) | [FI](https://mobilepay.fi/yrityksille/sovellukset-ja-verkkokaupat/mobilepay-online): Product information and support for merchants

-[Design Guidelines](https://www.mobilepaygroup.com/design): Find MobilePay buttons, logos, banners etc.
+The documentation have been moved to the [Vipps MobilePay documentation](https://developer.vippsmobilepay.com/docs/APIs/psp-mp-api/): https://developer.vippsmobilepay.com/docs/APIs/psp-mp-api